SteveBurkert/firebase-dynamic-link-issue-example/README.md

 # firebase-zombie-user-example

-Minimal example of an issue related to the firebase android sdk.
-This repo only intents to showcase the problem and has no further usage.
+This repo only intents to showcase a problem related to the firebase android sdk authentication part and has no further usage.

 Dependencies: